vegarringdal/simple-html/README.md

    * [x] set is not blank
    * [x] operator (most used only, they can used advanced for others)
    * [x] advanced filter  (filter dialog)
- * [ ] do we want excel similar column filter, when they enter focus mode?
  * [ ] menu row
     * [x] GUI
    * [x] copy cell